ManicMiners/map-generator/packages/map-generator/README.md

-To develop the map generator locally:
+## How to write code for the map generator

+All scripts are run with `yarn`.  `yarn` requires `node`.
+Both are included in this repository, so you shouldn't need to install anything if you're on Windows.

+Start a webserver:
 ```
-# install dependencies using `npm`.
-You'll need to have node and npm installed; this is beyond the scope of this readme
-npm install
-../node_modules/.bin/webpack-dev-server
-# Watch the terminal for compile errors.
-# Open localhost:8080 in your browser.
+yarn start
 ```

+This will start the map generator on `localhost:8080`.
+When you change code in your editor, the browser should reload automatically.

 To build the map generator:

 ```
-../node_modules/.bin/webpack
-# The map generator is only 2 files: index.html and browser.js
+yarn build
 ```

+The map generator compiles into only 2 files: `index.html` and `browser.js`